Accueil » Expertise » Laboratories » Laboratory fume cupboard qualification

 During the qualification of fume cupboards, it is essential to control the rate of leakage of polluting agents so as not to contaminate the user.
 In order to model this pollutant, we use different methods to simulate a tracer gas in order to guarantee a fine precision and thus obtain the most reliable results.

 In order to know if the containment meets the current standard, we model the diffusion of the tracer within the fume cupboard in a stationary manner.
-Once the results are obtained, we verify with an iso-volume method that all the tracer is well included in the fume cupboard at the regulatory scale.
+Once the results have been obtained, we use an iso-volume method to check that all the tracer is included in the fume cupboard at the regulatory scale.
 If the result is verified, the fume cupboard meets the confinement conditions imposed by the legislation.